rodlie/NatronPluginManager/docs/repo.md

 If the folder contains a ``README.md`` file it will be used instead of the description found in the ``.py`` file.
 External assets contained in the folder is allowed.

 If the folder contains a ``ChangeLog.md`` file it will be used to display specific changes for the plug-in.
 External assets contained in the folder is allowed.

+If the folder contains a ``AUTHORS.md`` file it will be used to display the author(s) of the plug-in.
+External assets are not allowed.